open-dc-grid/standard/6_12V_link.md

 be implemented such that communications remain operating even when the primary over-current protection has disabled the device so the device may report the fault condition.

-The communications protocol is defined to have an inherent maximum current of TBD A by sourcing current through a TBD ohm pull-up resistors.
-For more details, see section TBD.
 A fault that shorts the communications pin to either pole will disable communications but not have any permanent effect on the device such that communications will resume normal operation when the fault is resolved.

-[ A load device is recommended but not required to report an over-current fault via and LED located near the port as described in section TBD. ??? ]

 [ Should we permit temporary current overloads in excess of 8 A? ]